sealablab/moku-dev-vhdl/Global-Reqs/control-and-configuration-register-reqs.md

 ### 3. State Separation

-**Requirement**: Control and configuration registers must be clearly separated in both design and documentation.
+**Requirement**: Control, configuration, and status registers must be clearly separated in both design and documentation.

 **Rationale**:
 - Prevents confusion about register purpose and behavior